mkinney/discord_aibot/README.md

 - Go to https://discord.com/developers/applications and create a "New Application"
 - Go into Oauth2 and copy the Client ID
 - Go to https://discordapp.com/oauth2/authorize?client_id=XXXXXXXXXXXX&scope=bot but replace the X's with the client id
-- Go into Bot, View Token (or reset)
+- Go into Bot, View Token (or reset).
+Copy that token value.
+It will be used later.
 - Ensure the Bot has "Presence intent", "Server members intent", and "Message Content Intent" enabled.
 (You probably do not want a public bot.)

+## Dealing with the token
+- Copy the .env_example file to .env
+- Edit the .env file and change the xxx value for the token created in the Discord bot setup step above

 ## Where do you want to run the bot?

 You have a few options:
 1) Use a windows or mac computer that has sufficient cpu/memory to run the bot in the background, or
 2) Use a linux virtual machine to run in the background.

 ## Windows based bot